Suunto EON Steel Dive Computer Review

 - No Free Dive Mode

 Where to Buy?

 Usually, the best price and selection are found online at one of the large retailers like Amazon.
 Click on one of the Eon Steel displays throughout this post to get current availability and pricing and to read through some of the customer reviews.

 The reviews on Amazon have been overwhelmingly positive.
 Any negative reviews were due to sizing options but not the functioning of the dive computer.
 You can find and read the reviews for yourself by clicking here.

-All of the display items conveniently fit on one screen meaning that you don’t have to flip through screens to get all of your information.
-For those who want easy access to all their information, this dive computer is going to give you that and so much more.
-Suunto really packs a whole lot of information on to one screen with the EON Steel.
+All of the display items conveniently fit on one screen, meaning that you don’t have to flip through screens to get all of your information.
+This dive computer is going to give you that and so much more for those who want easy access to all their data.
+Suunto packs a whole lot of information on one screen with the EON Steel.

 Who wouldn’t like it?

 People who prefer basic dive computers are not going to enjoy the Suunto EON Steel dive computer.
 Those who only want to be alerted to very vital information are going to dislike the mandatory alarms built-in to the Suunto EON Steel dive computer.
-The mandatory alarms that you can’t turn off along with the alerts and notifications can really be overwhelming to those who just want basic information.
+The mandatory alarms that you can’t turn off, along with the alerts and notifications, can be overwhelming to those who just want basic information.